 This can both be a direct and

 The direct way: If you get the traffic you can put Google Adsense or another Ad network on your site.
-You can offer private coaching like I do (you can check it out here), and if you write about a product you love, you could recommend the product via affiliates like Amazon or Shareasale.
+You can offer private coaching, or if you write about a product you love, you could recommend the product via affiliates like Amazon or Shareasale.

 The indirect way of earning money on your music website is: you can create a nice online portfolio with your music and showcase your best work on there, making it an easy task for potential clients to hire you for weddings, live shows or film projects.

 8. Compose Music For Media (Film, Video Games, Documentaries)

 However, from my experience, there is much more you can get paid to score than just feature films though.
 Documentaries, video games, commercials, infomercials, corporate videos, and YouTube videos are all areas you can earn quite a lot of money.

 How is it monetized: You get paid to do the work, as well as royalties for the foreseeable future.

 PS!
 Unless you do a project for fun; do NOT blindly accept promises of future percentages as your only way of payment.
 If you do you might give away a lot of your time… for nothing.

 Timeframe: Just like a lot of the ideas on this list, this is basically up to you.
 Start by contacting people in the film industry that is on their way up.
 Join filmmaking groups on Facebook, and contact directors at LinkedIn (which, in fact, is how I got the score my debut feature film).